kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

   right compromise.
 For instance, in the tutorial we implemented logistic regression by gradient descent.
 Given that each step is a separate mapreduce job and that gradient descent is known to have slower convergence than other methods, it is natural to consider methods with faster convergence such as conjugate gradient, even if each iteration requires more work.
 Besides the number of jobs, what they actually do is also very important.
-All things being equal, if one has the option of effecting a data reduction rather than late in a chain of jobs, one should take it.
+All things being equal, if one has the option to effect a data reduction early rather than late in a chain of jobs, one should take it.
 An example could be a chain of matrix multiplication, where we can use associativity to our advantage to control the footprint of the computation, be it in RAM or on disk.
 * Hadoop has a very complex configuration that may need to be optimized for `rmr` jobs, either per job or on a global basis.
 For instance, we observed `rmr` jobs to be mostly CPU bound (see next Section).
 Therefore the optimal number of concurrent tasks on each node could be as low as the number of cores.
 For I/O bound processes, on the other hand, this number has been set as high as 300.
-The current API doesn't expose any tuning parameters for simplicity's sake, to be agnostic to different backends and heeding to API design experts' advice to be wary of tuning parameters, but a pragmatic compromise will be in order for future versions of `rmr`.
+The current API doesn't expose any tuning parameters for simplicity's sake, to be agnostic to different backends and heeding to API design experts' advice to be wary of tuning parameters, but a pragmatic compromise may be needed for future versions of `rmr`.

 ## R

 It is well known that the R interpreter is no speed daemon.
 Actually more like 50X to 100X slower than C code.
 So what to do about it?

 * Nothing.
 It doesn't matter.
-Somebody has said that most widespread, useful algorithms take time linear in the size of the input, linear programming notwithstanding, so the limiting factor is I/O anyway.
-This argument is great on paper and almost true with big data where linear time algorithms predominate, but doesn't seem to apply to `rmr`.
+Somebody has said that most widespread, useful algorithms take time linear in the size of the input, so the limiting factor is I/O anyway.
+This argument has some merit, but doesn't seem to apply to `rmr`.
 Since hadoop goes to great lengths to optimize I/O minimizing disk seeks, in limited experiments conducted so far jobs were always CPU-limited.
 * Use the compiler.
-While this is a promising technology that is now distributed with the main R distribution, the promised speed gains apply only to a subset of the language. `rmr` itself is not compiled yet but it will.
-The work on the compiler is active and improvements are expected this year.
+While this is a promising technology that is now distributed with the main R distribution, speed gains are realized only on a subset of the language.
+Work on the compiler is active and improvements are expected this year.
 Expect something like 4X speedups as the compiler matures.
 There are other compiler efforts, still more or less mature (r2c, rcc, ra-jit)
 * Write in C or leverage the work of people who did.
 R has a convenient interface for calling C functions and many library functions are written that way.
-For this approach to make a dent in the overall computing time we need most of the time to be spent outside the interpreter, executing optimized C code.
+To maximize the impact of this approach, we need most computing time to be spent outside the interpreter, executing optimized C code.
 To achieve this, any invocation to C-implemented functions from R has to get a significant chunk of work done to offset the function call overhead.
 A programming style for `rmr` that makes this more feasible is one where each input record is bigger than a single unit of data.
 This is an efficient style for hadoop in general.
 By comparison, in the [Tutorial] we mostly went the opposite route for simplicity's sake, which is the dominant consideration in that context.
 For instance, instead of a single matrix element, we could have stored a submatrix in each record.
 In machine learning, one could store a subset of training data points instead of a single one.
 By doing this, one can reduce the number of records and thus the number of calls to the map and reduce functions.
-Then it becomes a matter of implementing those functions efficiently by using efficient library calls or writing in C. In the case of our large sum example, we can switch to a format whereby the value is a vector of k numbers (the key is still null or constant) and modify the mapreduce call as follows:
+Then it becomes a matter of implementing those functions efficiently by using efficient library calls or writing in C. In the case of our large sum example, we can switch to a format whereby the value is a vector of k numbers (the key is still null or constant) and modify the mapreduce call as
+  follows:

 ```
 mapreduce(input = ..., reduce = function(k,vv) keyval(k, sum(unlist(vv))), combine = T)
 ```

   Actually, there is *no change* because unlist can transform a list of vectors into a vector.
 But assuming that we spent r seconds in the R interpreter and c executing C code in the first version, the new version will run in roughly in r/k + c time, approaching C speed for large enough k.
 Further speed gains may be achieved by setting `map = reduce`, thus effecting a data reduction earlier in the process.

 ## rmr

-In the first part of this project, we focused on, as they say, "getting the API right", that is trying to achieve a seamless integration of mapreduce into R, letting `rmr` interoperate and combine with other R features and language constructs, making rmr programs as readable as possible, minimize any "surprise factor" etc. We have not focused on efficiency but we expect that to change as we gather feedback from users.
+In the first part of this project, we focused on, as they say, "getting the API right", that is trying to achieve a seamless integration of mapreduce into R, letting `rmr` interoperate and combine with other R features and language constructs, making `rmr` programs as readable as possible, minimize any "surprise factor" etc. We have not focused on efficiency but we expect that to change as we gather feedback from users.
 Here are some related activities and improvements that could be helpful: